 Kuala Lumpur (or KL) is one of our favourite cities in the world.
-The capital and largest city in Malaysia, It’s a dynamic, multicultural city with an interesting heritage and many historic and new Kuala Lumpur tourist attractions.
+The capital and largest city in Malaysia, it’s dynamic and multicultural with an interesting heritage and many historic and new Kuala Lumpur tourist attractions.
 There’s also the chance to visit the rainforest past of KL or eat some of the best food in the world.

 But you don’t need to trust me, visit yourself and discover all the top things to do in Kuala Lumpur in 3 days in our following Kuala Lumpur itinerary for 3 days.